 Professor Pyle joined Olivet's full-time faculty in 2015 after serving for seven years as an adjunct professor of nursing.
-She is currently teaching the health assessment course and serves as the nursing lab coordinator.
+She is currently the BSN Program Director, lab coordinator, and teaches Health Assessment.

 Prior to her work at Olivet, Professor Pyle worked as a nurse in a hospital setting for four years and in her husband's surgical office for 10 years.
 One of her career highlights was serving as a medical missionary in Swaziland, Africa, with her husband, Dr. Mike Pyle.